Cycling in the Netherlands: Trains

 Bicycles may be carried on trains under certain conditions.
 Folding bicycles can be taken more easily than other types as regular bicycles must be placed in designated areas.
 Taking a folded bicycle inside a train is free, but for unfolded bicycles and regular ones a special ticket is required.
 As of 2022, these tickets cost €7.50 per bicycle and are valid for a whole day.
-In all trains it is prohibited to carry normal size and (partly) unfolded bikes during peak hours, though this restriction does not apply in the summer in July and August when bikes can be carried for free at any time.
+In all trains it is prohibited to carry normal size and (partly) unfolded bikes during peak hours, though this restriction does not apply in the summer in July and August when bikes can be carried for at any time of day with a bike ticket.
 All bicycles are allowed, even a recumbent or a tandem.
 However, it is prohibited to take a tricycle or a bicycle trailer on trains.

 Travellers are expected to place their bicycles in the designated areas: blue stickers on or near the doors indicate where they are.